superhero1/ffritz/README.md

 Patches
 -------
-If you need/want to add your own patches for the Atom root filesystem, put them to atom/user-*.patch.
+If you need/want to add your own patches for the Atom root filesystem, put them to puma7/atom/user-*.patch (puma6 for 6490/6590).
-To add/replace complete files/hierarchies in the filesystem, add them below the atom/mod directory.
+To add/replace complete files/hierarchies in the filesystem, add them below the puma7/atom/mod directory.

-Likewise for ARM.
+Likewise for the ARM core (puma7/arm, puma6/arm).

 Toolchain
 ---------